anandyes/Exam70-535/notes/Compute.md

 ### App Service plans[^](https://docs.microsoft.com/en-in/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview)

 * An App Service plan defines a set of compute resources for a web app to run.
 These compute resources are analogous to the server farm in conventional web hosting.
 * categories of pricing tiers:
-    * Shared compute: Free and Shared -  runs an app on the same Azure VM as other App Service apps, including apps of other customers.
+  * **Shared compute** : Free and Shared -  runs an app on the same Azure VM as other App Service apps, including apps of other customers.
 The resources cannot scale out.
 Use only for development and testing purposes.
-    * Dedicated compute: The Basic, Standard, Premium, and PremiumV2 tiers -run apps on dedicated Azure VMs.
+  * **Dedicated compute**: The Basic, Standard, Premium, and PremiumV2 tiers -run apps on dedicated Azure VMs.
 Only apps in the same App Service plan share the same compute resources.
-    * Isolated: runs dedicated Azure VMs on dedicated Azure VNets, which provides network isolation on top of compute isolation.
+  * **Isolated** : runs dedicated Azure VMs on dedicated Azure VNets, which provides network isolation on top of compute isolation.
 It provides the maximum scale-out capabilities.
-    * Consumption: only available to function apps.
+  * **Consumption**: only available to function apps.
 It scales the functions dynamically depending on workload.
 * The new PremiumV2 pricing tier provides Dv2-series VMs with faster processors, SSD storage, and double memory-to-core ratio compared to Standard tier.

 ### Business Continuity[^](https://docs.microsoft.com/en-us/azure/architecture/resiliency/disaster-recovery-azure-applications)[^](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions)[^](https://docs.microsoft.com/en-in/azure/architecture/resiliency/index)